 Taking a shower can provide us with some much-needed reflection time, whether this be before the start of the day or at the end of it.
-Most of the time though people in the UK are taking warm showers, as they ease us into the day and are generally quite nice and pleasant.
+Most of the time though, people in the UK are taking warm showers, as they are generally quite nice and pleasant and allow us to ease into the day.
 However, a growing number of people in the country are switching to having cold showers because they have a wide range of health benefits.

 1. Increases alertness